Health care costs are rising—especially for retirees, and some may need long-term care. Learn the moves you can make to help prepare yourself.

 Longer lifespans and rising health care costs are driving investors to control their financial exposure to uncovered care costs—particularly in retirement.

-According to the U.S. Centers for Medicare and Medicaid Services, the U.S. spent approximately $4.1 trillion on health care in 2020, or nearly $12,530 per person.
-Overall spending rose 9.7% in 2020,1 faster than the pace of inflation or wage growth.
-As spending rises, patients are also shouldering a larger share of treatment costs—driving up out-of-pocket expenses.
-The elderly, who require the most care, often bear the brunt of the costs.
+According to the U.S. Centers for Medicare and Medicaid Services, the U.S. spent approximately $4.3 trillion on health care in 2021, or more than $12,900 per person.
+Overall spending rose 2.7% in 2021.1 As spending rises, patients are also shouldering a larger share of treatment costs—driving up out-of-pocket expenses.
+The elderly, who require the most care, often bear the brunt of the costs, which can quickly drain retirement accounts.

 As the above statistics show, it is important to take steps to minimize your financial exposure to uncovered medical costs, which could potentially include long-term care expenses.
 However, unlike retirement planning where you are saving to afford a desired lifestyle for after your working years, planning for the less palatable aspects of aging can be more challenging.